terryhycheng/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [LinkedIn](https://www.linkedin.com/in/terryhycheng/) | [Portfolio Website](https://www.terryhycheng.com)

-As a **Full-stack Junior Developer** specializing in front-end development, I possess a strong passion for creating visually appealing and user-friendly applications.
+As a **Full-Stack Developer** with a specialization in Front-End Development, I possess a deep passion for creating visually captivating and user-friendly applications.
+My background in graphic design has helped me hone my skills in UI/UX design and building websites or systems with a well-designed UI using cutting-edge technologies like ReactJS and TailwindCSS.
+I firmly believe in type-safe development and consider Typescript as an indispensable tool while developing.

-With a background in graphic design and two years of experience as an IT officer at The University of Hong Kong, I have honed my skills in building websites and systems with well-designed UI.
-Seeking to pursue my passion for coding, I completed an intensive 16-week boot camp at Makers Academy, where I developed my coding skills and transformed into a competent and confident junior developer.
+Recently, I completed an intensive 16-week boot camp at **Makers Academy**, where I learnt how to work in Agile teams and finished several projects with high test coverage to demonstrate my proficiency in development.

-I am currently seeking a challenging role where I can combine my creativity with technical expertise in Full-Stack and Front-End development and design.
-I am eager to work with a team that values collaboration and innovation to create exceptional applications that make a difference in the industry.
+Now, I am looking for a challenging role where I can utilize my creativity and technical expertise in development and design.
+I am eager to work with a team that values collaboration and innovation to create exceptional applications that make a significant impact in the industry.

 **Tech Skills** : HTML, CSS, JavaScript, ReactJS, TailwindCSS, Express, Node.js, NextJS, Ruby